 Eosinophils are white blood cells that react to allergens (substances that cause an allergic response) and help fight infections caused by certain parasites.
 In chronic eosinophilic leukemia, there are too many eosinophils in the blood, bone marrow, and other tissues.
 Chronic eosinophilic leukemia may stay the same for many years or it may progress quickly to acute leukemia.

-There is no standard staging system for chronic myeloproliferative disorders.
+There is no standard staging system for chronic myeloproliferative neoplasms.

 Staging is the process used to find out how far the cancer has spread.
-There is no standard staging system for chronic myeloproliferative disorders.
-Treatment is based on the type of myeloproliferative disorder the patient has.
+There is no standard staging system for chronic myeloproliferative neoplasms.
+Treatment is based on the type of myeloproliferative neoplasm the patient has.
 It is important to know the type in order to plan treatment.

-There are different types of treatment for patients with chronic myeloproliferative disorders.
+There are different types of treatment for patients with chronic myeloproliferative neoplasms.

 Platelet apheresis is a treatment that uses a special machine to remove platelets from the blood.
 Blood is taken from the patient and put through a blood cell separator where the platelets are removed.
 The rest of the blood is then returned to the patient's bloodstream.